carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 Architecture** (aka.
 Ports and Adapters).
 Let's check how to build testable, infrastructure agnostic apps.

-It?s monday morning, another sprint is starting and you are reviewing some user stories with your team and your Product Owner.
+It's monday morning, another sprint is starting and you are reviewing some user stories with your team and your Product Owner.
 "As a not logged user, I want to vote a post and notify the author via email.", that's a really